unixpickle/Benchmarks/force-field/README.md

 Because this is the most involved test, there are many slight differences between each implementation.
 For example, in some languages I was able to use operator overloading, while in others I needed to create regular methods to perform the equivalent operations.
 If you have any suggestions on how to make this test more fair, go ahead and leave a pull request demonstrating how your change affects the results.

+**This benchmark serves two purposes which may conflict if you choose to rewrite it in a different language.** While this benchmark tests object creation/destruction performance, it also guages a language's ability to perform vector arithmetic.
+Thus, if you write your own implementation of this in a language that has native vector support, you may want to write a version with the native vector type, and a version with your own custom vector implementation.
+This way, one test will guage the performance of custom object management, while the other will show the language's vectorization optimizations.

 # Results

 For this test I found it appropriate to use C++ instead of C. In C++, I use stack allocation exclusively to avoid expensive allocations.
 I believe that this is fair because no other language (besides maybe Swift) technically supports such a feature.